cardano-scaling/hydra/docs/monthly/2023-10-monthly.md

 ## Roadmap

-This month, the team released version 0.13.0, and the project [roadmap](https://github.com/orgs/input-output-hk/projects/21/views/7) to include updated with the next planned version 0.14.0:
+This month, the team released version 0.13.0, and updated the project [roadmap](https://github.com/orgs/input-output-hk/projects/21/views/7) to include updated with the next planned version 0.14.0: